Mostafa-MSaad/Automation-Testing-Task-Foodics/Readme.md

      & validate different search suggestions at the end of the page.

 ## Installation
+(The Project was made on IntelliJ IDE)
-Import the project as a maven project.
+1.Import the project as a maven project.
+2. In the project files go to src/main/java right click on the java folder and choose mark directory as Sources Root.
+3.In the project files go to src/test/java right click on the java folder and choose mark directory as Test Sources Root.
-The Dependencies are added to the pom.xml file you need to make sure to open pom.xml file and Click the Maven icon in the top-right to ensure that IntelliJ IDEA loads the changes.
+4. The Dependencies are added to the pom.xml file you need to make sure to open pom.xml file and Click the Maven icon in the top-right to ensure that IntelliJ IDEA add the dependences and load the changes.

 ## Running
 you just need to run the testing.xml file